 If you’re feeling energetic, you can climb 100 feet to the top of the 9th century round tower to see Kilkenny city from a birds eye view.

 In the afternoon, we arrive to Waterford to visit the exceptional state-of-the-art Waterford distillery originally built as a brewery by Guinness.
 The ethos of this distillery is all about origin.
 They have sourced 72 Irish farms, including organic and bio-dynamically run, growing barley on different soil types.
 To take terroir even further they keep track of each farmer’s crop and harvest, store, malt and distill separately.
 Local farmers are very proud to be on board with this traceability.

 Waterford is the oldest city in Ireland founded by the Vikings and dating back to 914.
 Visit the old Viking quarter of the city on the River Suir before checking in for your castle stay.
-Located on Little Island, take the ferry across to the exclusive Waterford Castle which was home to the Fitzgerald family for hundreds of years.
-In 1980 it was purchased and turned into a hotel.
+The exclusive Waterford Castle was home to the Fitzgerald family for hundreds of years.
 The house itself is in a beautiful Gothic style and you can enjoy dinner in the tasteful dining room after exploring the grounds.